-To the extent that any of these benefits are acquired and earned during the marriage they are community property that will be part of the equal division of the assets.
+To the extent that any of these benefits are acquired and earned during the marriage they are community property and will be part of the equal division of the assets.
 When an asset is acquired may be the subject of significant dispute.
-If the benefit is partially owned or partially vested at the time of separation, the ownership of the benefit will be allocated between community property and the separate property of the employed spouse.
+If the benefit is partially vested at the time of separation, the ownership of the benefit may be allocated between community property and the separate property of the employed spouse.

 If a spouse’s employer is being sold or has been sold, there are other issues that need to be addressed.
 Examples include covenants not to compete, change of control bonus, success bonus, and employment contracts post sale.